ArduPilot/ardupilot_wiki/common/source/docs/common-servo.rst

    :ref:`Relays <common-relay>`.
 These pins can changed to Servo outputs by setting the BRD_PWM_COUNT parameter to 6 and setting RELAY_PIN and RELAY_PIN2 to -1.
--  The Pixhawk flight controller cannot provide power to the servos so an external BEC or ESC that can provide 5V should be used.
+-  The Pixhawk autopilot cannot provide power to the servos so an external BEC or ESC that can provide 5V should be used.

 Controlling the servo as a camera shutter